bethannchamber/hello-merge/README.md

-This is not create some intense conflict!!!!?
+This will create some intense conflict!!!!?

 Or else wont create